 SOA training manuals dating from 1943 have detailed instructions on speleology (cave exploration), climbing and rappelling, Covert Methods of Entry (housebreaking), shadowing (covert urban surveillance), sabotage, reception committees, photography, weapons, raids and ambushes, assassination and communications.
 As SOA’s Area of Operations was the Pacific Region with a mainly Asian population, it is highly unlikely that Caucasian SOA personnel would be conducting surveillance on Japanese targets in the market district of occupied Singapore.
 Due to this and the fact that SOA’s predecessor, ISD was established for use in Japanese-occupied territory, it is possible that operations in occupied Australian cities were envisaged by the original authors of these manuals.

 It has been suggested that as per the British Auxunits, the VDC Special Auxiliaries were under the command of a special intelligence unit such as SOE.
-No evidence has been found to support this suggestion, but it is probable that the Australian Auxiliaries were indeed under the operational control of ISD or perhaps an as yet undiscovered contemporary of SOA tasked with homeland defence.
+No evidence has been found to support this suggestion, but it is probable that the Australian Auxiliaries were indeed under the operational control of ISD or perhaps an as yet undiscovered contemporary of SOA tasked with homeland defense.

 Special Units operating under the British MI6 mission to Australia: